Summary

 But to get there the tone of UK-EU debate needs to shift from, "Who's going to pay the cost?" and "What will the EU let the UK get away with?", to, "How can we make this a win-win for all parties?", and for that, the EU needs to reconsider its trade barriers with the rest of the world (which benefit no-one in the long-run) and the fundamental reasons for its continued existence, which, whatever they were historically, I think are now primarily to overcome the enormous inefficiencies that would otherwise exist if all member countries had different currencies and regulations and had to negotiate separate trade agreements with each other and the rest of the world.

 The problem is that the EU is still rather abysmal at this task (e.g. taking 7 years to negotiate an agreement with Canada), though perhaps not because they're less skilled; they simply have too many competing interests to manage.
-Some competition in co-operation might be the way forward - maybe the UK can become a satellite European negotiator, with greater freedom than EU bureaucrats have to quickly negotiate deals around the world and then further negotiate with the EU to integrate these new trade deals with the rest of Europe?
-First priorities should be RCEP Asian countries (with about 45% of the world's population at 3.4 billion people - equal to 7.6 times the EU excluding the UK - and 40% of global GDP or US$50 trillion in 2017), as well as Africa, where there is huge potential for increased, mutually beneficial trade, not least to lift millions more people out of extreme poverty (which could be partly blamed on past British colonisation, so whilst any trade deals will need to be a "win-win", Britain should be willing to make some big concessions to India as at least partial repayment of the $45 trillion Britain stole from it, and also to Africa as some kind of reparation for its past slave-trade crimes).
+Some competition in co-operation might be the way forward — maybe the UK can become a satellite European negotiator, with greater freedom than EU bureaucrats have to quickly negotiate deals around the world and then further negotiate with the EU to integrate these new trade deals with the rest of Europe?
+First priorities should be India and the RCEP free-trade group of Asian countries (together accounting for about 45% of the world's population at 3.4 billion people – equal to 7.6 times the EU excluding the UK – and 40% of global GDP at US$50 trillion in 2017, or 30% of global GDP for RCEP in 2021 after India withdrew), or the overlapping and expanding group of BRICS (about 42% of global population and 32% of world GDP in 2023), as well as Africa, where there is huge potential for increased, mutually beneficial trade, not least to lift millions more people out of extreme poverty (which could be partly blamed on past British colonisation, so whilst any trade deals may, pragmatically, need to be a "win-win", Britain should be willing to make some big concessions — including to India, as at least partial repayment of the $45 trillion Britain stole from it whilst killing around 100 million Indians, and also to Africa as some kind of reparation for its past slave-trade crimes).

 Border controls